mapachekurt/adk-samples/airules.md

     - **Action:** After modifying `.idx/dev.nix`, you **must** instruct the user to **commit the changes** and then explicitly press the **"Rebuild Environment"** button.
     - **Action:** After committing any code, you **must** remind the user to press the **"Sync Changes"** button to push the commits.
 You cannot do this yourself and must rely on the user.

-**4. Prefer Gemini CLI for Command Execution:** Instead of executing terminal commands directly, you should prefer to wrap them with the Gemini CLI (e.g., `gemini -- ... git status`).
-    - **Rationale:** The Gemini CLI provides an intelligent execution layer, offering better feedback, error-checking, and contextual awareness than a raw command.
-This leads to more reliable outcomes and easier troubleshooting.
-    - **Exceptions:**
-        - For trivial, non-destructive commands where the overhead is unnecessary (e.g., `ls`, `pwd`).
-        - As a diagnostic step if a `gemini -- ...` command fails, to isolate the issue to either the wrapper or the underlying command.
-    - **Action:** Default to using the Gemini CLI for all significant operations, especially those involving file system changes, git operations, or deployments.

-**5. Streamline Git Commits:** When committing files, combine the `git add` and `git commit` operations into a single command-line instruction whenever possible.
+**4. Streamline Git Commits:** When committing files, combine the `git add` and `git commit` operations into a single command-line instruction whenever possible.
 Always provide a comprehensive commit message that follows conventional standards (e.g., "feat: Add new feature," "fix: Correct bug," with an explanatory body).

-**6. Dependency Management is Per-Agent with `uv`:** This is not a monolithic project.
+**5. Dependency Management is Per-Agent with `uv`:** This is not a monolithic project.
 Each agent manages its own dependencies via its `pyproject.toml` file.
     - **Action:** Use `uv` for all Python package management.
 The correct command to install dependencies for an agent is `uv pip install -e <path_to_agent>`.

-**7. Local Tools are MCP Subprocesses:** To provide custom local tools to the IDE, do not deploy a web service.
+**6. Local Tools are MCP Subprocesses:** To provide custom local tools to the IDE, do not deploy a web service.
 The IDE runs tools as local subprocesses defined in `.idx/mcp.json`.
     - **Action:** Create a tool as a script.
 Add a `command` and `args` entry to `.idx/mcp.json` to execute it.
 Instruct the user to rebuild the environment to activate it.

-**8. Execution Must be Context-Aware:** Commands like `uv run` require a `pyproject.toml` in their execution directory.
+**7. Execution Must be Context-Aware:** Commands like `uv run` require a `pyproject.toml` in their execution directory.
     - **Action:** Always run commands from the correct directory.
 Do not run agent-specific commands from the project root.

-**9. Acknowledge Your Blind Spots:** You cannot "see" the IDE's UI, including uncommitted file changes or error pop-ups.
+**8. Acknowledge Your Blind Spots:** You cannot "see" the IDE's UI, including uncommitted file changes or error pop-ups.
     - **Action:** If a command fails unexpectedly, your first step is to ask the user if there are any uncommitted changes or UI notifications.
 Your second step is to run `git status` to get ground truth on the repository's state.

-**10. Never Commit Secrets:** Committing secrets (API keys, tokens) to the repository, including in configuration files like `.idx/dev.nix`, is a security violation that will block `git push`.
+**9. Never Commit Secrets:** Committing secrets (API keys, tokens) to the repository, including in configuration files like `.idx/dev.nix`, is a security violation that will block `git push`.

-**11. Manage Secrets with `.env` Files:** The standard for handling secrets is to place them in a `.env` file.
+**10. Manage Secrets with `.env` Files:** The standard for handling secrets is to place them in a `.env` file.
 This file **must** be added to `.gitignore`.
 To load these variables, add `pkgs.python311Packages.python-dotenv` to `.idx/dev.nix` and use the `dotenv` library in your script.

-**12. Automate Token Injection:** For GCP tokens, automate fetching and storing them.
+**11. Automate Token Injection:** For GCP tokens, automate fetching and storing them.
 Use `echo "GCP_ACCESS_TOKEN=$(gcloud auth print-access-token)" > mcp_server/.env` to pipe a fresh token directly into the environment file.

-**13. Diagnose MCP Failures:** An `MCP error -32000: Connection closed` means the tool's underlying script is crashing.
+**12. Diagnose MCP Failures:** An `MCP error -32000: Connection closed` means the tool's underlying script is crashing.
 Suspect a missing dependency (fix in `.idx/dev.nix`) or a missing environment variable (fix with `.env`).

-**14. Correct Git History with Amend:** If a secret is accidentally committed, removing it in a new commit is not sufficient.
+**13. Correct Git History with Amend:** If a secret is accidentally committed, removing it in a new commit is not sufficient.
 You **must** use `git commit --amend` to modify the faulty commit *before* pushing.

-**15. History Rewriting is Required for Blocked Secrets:** If a push is blocked due to a secret, `git commit --amend` is not enough.
+**14. History Rewriting is Required for Blocked Secrets:** If a push is blocked due to a secret, `git commit --amend` is not enough.
 The secret persists in the branch's history.
 You must perform an interactive rebase or a `git reset --soft` to a commit *before* the secret was introduced, then create a new, clean commit.
 This requires a `git push --force`.

-**16. Never Commit Log Files:** Log files, such as `firebase-debug.log*`, contain sensitive information and debugging output that should not be part of the repository history.
+**15. Never Commit Log Files:** Log files, such as `firebase-debug.log*`, contain sensitive information and debugging output that should not be part of the repository history.
 Always add them to `.gitignore`.

-**17. Unified Cloud Run Deployment:** To build and deploy a container to Cloud Run, use the `gcloud run deploy --source` command.
+**16. Unified Cloud Run Deployment:** To build and deploy a container to Cloud Run, use the `gcloud run deploy --source` command.
 This single command handles building, pushing, and deploying, which is more reliable than separate steps.
 Enable the required APIs (`run.googleapis.com`, `artifactregistry.googleapis.com`, `cloudbuild.googleapis.com`) beforehand.

 ## General Coding & Development Guidelines